mamadjavaad/my-cheat-sheets/README.md

 Contributions to this repository are welcome!
 If you have a cheat sheet that you would like to add or want to improve an existing one, follow these steps:

 1. Fork the repository.
-2. Create a new branch with a descriptive name: `git checkout -b my-new-cheat-sheet`.
+2. Create a new branch with a descriptive name: `git checkout -b your-descriptive-branch-name`.
 3. Add your cheat sheet file in the appropriate folder or make improvements to an existing one.
 4. Commit your changes: `git commit -am 'Add new cheat sheet'`.
-5. Push the branch to your forked repository: `git push origin my-new-cheat-sheet`.
+5. Push the branch to your forked repository: `git push origin your-descriptive-branch-name`.
 6. Open a pull request in this repository, providing a clear description of your contribution.

 Please ensure that the cheat sheets adhere to the established format and provide accurate and up-to-date information.